vmware-archive/nerpa/README.md

 For better organization, create a dedicated directory for these dependencies, outside your clone of this repository.
 Run the installation script within this directory.
 Set `$NERPA_DEPS` equal to this directory's path.

-3. Generate the DDlog crate using the [setup script](nerpa_controlplane/generate.sh).
+3. Generate the DDlog crate for our example program using the [setup script](nerpa_controlplane/snvs_exp/generate-snvs.sh).
 We do not commit this crate so that small differences in developer toolchains do not create significant hassle.
+This script also compiles the P4 program and generates intermediate DDlog programs for the data plane and management plane.

 ```
-cd $NERPA_DIR/nerpa_controlplane
+cd $NERPA_DIR/nerpa_controlplane/snvs_exp
-./generate.sh
+./generate-snvs.sh
 ```

 4. Build the `proto` crate containing P4 Runtime structures.
 Install necessary dependencies (the protobuf and gRPC compilers).